10 Timeless Facts About The Land Before Time

 This was changed when the filmmakers learned that there was a triceratops in a popular children’s book called Thunderfoot.
 Speaking of three-horned dinosaurs: Cera evolved from a pugnacious male character called Bambo.

 5. THE FILMMAKERS HAD TO CUT ABOUT 10 MINUTES OF FOOTAGE.

-“We compromised a lot with The Land Before Time,” admitted Gary Goldman.
+“We compromised a lot with The Land Before Time,” Goldman admitted.
 Nowhere was this fact more apparent than on the cutting room floor.
 Spielberg and his fellow executive producer George Lucas deemed 19 individual scenes “too scary.”
 “We’ll have kids crying in the lobby, and angry parents,” Spielberg warned.
 “You don’t want that.”

 6. “ROOTER” WAS INTRODUCED AT THE URGING OF CHILD PSYCHOLOGISTS.

 In Bambi, the title character’s mom dies off-screen.
 The same cannot be said for Littlefoot’s mother, whose slow demise goes on for several agonizing minutes.
 Naturally, there was some concern about how children would react to this.
-“A lot of research went into the mother dying sequence,” said John Pomeroy.
+“A lot of research went into the mother dying sequence,” Pomeroy said.
 “Psychologists were approached and shown the film.
 They gave their professional opinions of how the sequence could be depicted.”
 Thus, Rooter was born.

 One scene after Littlefoot’s mom passes, the wise reptile consoles him, saying “You’ll always miss her, but she’ll always be with you as long as you remember the things she taught you.”
 Sharp-eared fans might recognize Rooter’s voice as that of Pat Hingle, who also narrates the movie.